-Is Your LLC Ready For The New IRS Audit Rules?Added by Steve M. Frinsko in Articles & Publications, Business Law, Tax Law on February 22, 2016
+Is Your LLC Ready For The New IRS Audit Rules?Added by Steve M. Frinsko in Articles & Blogs, Business Law, Tax Law on February 22, 2016

 LLCs are by nature contractual relationships.
 As a result, the way the members interact with each other is the end result of a series of negotiations.
 Their operating agreements are drafted to reflect both the members’ agreement and to conform to the current state of the applicable laws.